 You can lighten your basic mashed potatoes by adding softly caramelized onions and plenty of fruity olive oil.

 This casserole has a delectable, crunchy breadcrumb topping and transforms dull mashed potatoes into something fabulous.
-Make this the day before for an easy side that will satisfy without causing stress.

 Add a touch of warmth and spice to your roasted sweet potatoes.
 Sweet potatoes roast beautifully on a low and slow heat that breaks down the starch, turning it into sugars for an extra-delicious sweet potato.